Future-Dependent Value-Based Off-Policy Evaluation in POMDPs: Examples

 hold.
 Then, we have

 \end{lemma} We imposed two additional assumptions in \pref{lem:linear_ex3}.
 (LM6) is used to ensure the Bellman completeness assumption $\Tcal \Qcal \subset \Xi$.
-We show in Section \ref{subsec:without_bellman} that this assumption can be replaced with a stronger version of (LM5).
 (LM7) is similar to the overlap condition (\ref{thm:identify2}c) in linear models.
 It is characterized based on a relative condition number whose value is smaller than the density ratio.
 Similar assumptions are imposed in offline RL with fully observable MDPs as well \citep{xie2021bellman,zanette2021provable,uehara2021pessimistic}.

 \end{myexp}